Voltzzzs/Monkey-Game/README.md

 Repeat the Sequence: After the sequence ends, replicate it by clicking on the buttons in the correct order

-Progress: Successfully repeating the sequence will advance you to the next level, where a new button will be added
+Progress: Successfully repeating the sequence will advance you to the next level, each level adds one more button to the sequence

+Each round features a new random sequence